adamnew123456/SmallWM/README.markdown

 Controls
 ========
-The controls of SmallWM are customizable - see `event.h`, specifically `SHORTCUTS` and `KEYBINDS`.
-Note, however, that these key combinations only work when _no other modifiers are pressed_, including NumLock or CapsLock.
-The defaults are as follows:
+The controls listed below are defined inside event.h, and can be configured only via modification and recompilation:

 - `Super+PageUp`: Layers the current window onto the top
 - `Super+PageDown`: Layers the current window onto the bottom
 - `Super+m`: Maximizes the current window
 - `Super+c`: Closes the current window
 - `Super+x`: Forcefully closes the current window
 - `Super+h`: Iconifies the current window
-- `Super+r`: Refreshes the current window
 - `Super+[`: Move the current window to the previous desktop
 - `Super+]`: Move the current window to the next desktop
 - `Super+Escape`: Quits SmallWM